 We lease office space, located at Fora - Soho, 33 Broadwick Street, London, W1F 0DQ, United Kingdom, which is the Company's corporate headquarters.
-The lease expires in 2023.
+The lease expires in 2025.

 In 2022, we entered into a membership agreement with WeWork for office space at 130 Madison Avenue, New York, NY.
-The initial term of the membership agreement expires August 2023.
-The membership agreement may be cancelled upon 3 months notice.
+The membership agreement was cancelled in the fourth quarter of 2023.
+In the third quarter, we entered into a lease for office space at 44 W. 37th Street, New York, NY.